 - Certain locations have unique specializations or equipment

-For example, a restaurant chain might use different primary categories for locations with different formats—”Fast Food Restaurant” for express locations and “Casual Dining Restaurant” for full-service locations.
+For example, a restaurant chain might use different primary categories for locations with different formats: “Fast Food Restaurant” for express locations and “Casual Dining Restaurant” for full-service locations.

 Did you know?
-According to OSCE’s guide on business climate successful approaches, multi-location businesses that tailor their local marketing to regional preferences while maintaining brand consistency see 22% higher customer engagement than those using a one-size-fits-all approach.
+According to OSCE’s guide on business climate successful approaches, multi-location businesses that tailor their local marketing to regional preferences while keeping brand consistency see 22% higher customer engagement than those using a one-size-fits-all approach.

-Here’s a planned approach to multi-location category management:
+Here is a planned approach to multi-location category management:

 - Create a category governance framework that defines which aspects of categorization should be consistent and which can vary